honeybadger26/ts/README.md

 - Handle long list of text (items and entries).
 Maybe tab between each window and then let the user scroll?
 - Switch between days of the week
 - Switch between different weeks
+    - Add indication that user is not on current week
 - Functionality to easily amend any day's logged hours
     - Simon: At the moment you can do this by reentering the entry.
 So to amend CR-1234 you would add another entry for CR-1234 with the correct hours and this will update it.
 Thoughts on this?
 I feel like there is probably a better way of doing it
     - Simon: Also deleteing is the same as amending except enter the new hours as 0